 About Real ID

-Beginning Dec.
-1, 2014, a federal agency may not accept for official federal purposes a DL or ID not issued in compliance with the REAL ID Act.
+As REAL ID is implemented, federal agencies will not accept for official federal purposes a driver’s license or identification (ID) card not issued in compliance with the REAL ID Act.
 (See below for full explanation of implementation dates.)
-To assure Iowans can continue to use their DLs and ID cards for federal official purposes, the Iowa Department of Transportation will begin issuing cards with the compliant marking beginning Jan.
+To assure Iowans can continue to use their driver’s license and ID cards for federal official purposes in the future, the Iowa Department of Transportation began issuing cards with the compliant marking on Jan.
 15, 2013.

-States remain free to also issue noncomplying DL and IDs, so long as they can be clearly distinguished from a REAL ID-compliant card.
-The State of Iowa has elected to issue both REAL ID-compliant and noncomplying DL and ID cards.
-Therefore, current DL and ID card holders may choose whether to obtain a REAL ID-marked card.
+States remain free to also issue noncomplying driver's licenses and IDs, so long as they can be clearly distinguished from a REAL ID-compliant card.
+The State of Iowa has elected to issue both REAL ID-compliant and noncomplying driver's license and ID cards.
+Therefore, current driver's license and ID card holders may choose whether to obtain a REAL ID-marked card.
 (Successful new applicants will automatically receive one as they are already required to present documents required for REAL ID verification.)

 Dispelling the myths

 - The REAL ID Act does not establish a national database of driver and identification information.

 - The REAL ID-marked driver's license and ID cards do not contain an electronic chip that allows movements of individuals to be tracked.